mHemaAP/Capstone_P1_S28/README.md

 # Capstone Project: Part 1 (S28 ERA V1)
 ## Train LLM from scratch ##

-* You need to select a model that is less than 3B parameters (can be Microsoft's Phi 2 as well, but with random weights, hence training logs are MUST for capstone)
+* We need to select a model that is less than 3B parameters (can be Microsoft's Phi 2 as well, but with random weights, hence training logs are MUST for capstone)
 * Data:
   * It would be close to impossible to collect ALL the datasets required to train your model.
 Hence:
-  * You are going to use Microsoft's Phi-2 or any other model and generate data.
-Recommend you generate this data in parallel, don't generate and store everything as that would be a very very large dataset
+  * We are going to use Microsoft's Phi-2 or any other model and generate data.
+Recommendation was to generate this data in parallel, not generate and store everything as that would be a very very large dataset
-  * You are going to collect "some" clean data (100MB when zipped).
-This data CAN be generated from Phi-2 and stored.
+  * We are going to collect "some" clean data (100MB when zipped).
+This data can be generated from Phi-2 and stored.
 * Training
-  * You are going to use the same tokenizer and other data structures to keep your life simple
+  * We are going to use the same tokenizer and other data structures to keep things simple
-  * You are going to use AWS (or an equvalent system) where you are going to train YOUR model.
+  * We are going to use AWS (or an equivalent system) where we are going to train the model.
-  * You are going to train YOUR model (let's say that starts at 10).
+  * We are going to train the model (let's say that starts at 10).
 Train it somehow to reach the "initial loss - 1" value.
-Compare it with the final Microsoft's Phi 2's value and see how much more you have to train!!!
+Compare it with the final Microsoft's Phi 2's value and see how much more we have to train!!!

 ### Training Logs ###
 ```